goofycoder/arsenal/mongodb/mongodb_notes.md

 ## misc
 In MongoDB, documents stored in a collection require a unique **_id** field that acts as a **primary key**.

+MongoDB clients should add an _id field with a unique ObjectId.
+Using ObjectIds for the _id field provides the following additional benefits:

+- in the mongo shell, you can access the creation time of the ObjectId, using the getTimestamp() method.
+- sorting on an _id field that stores ObjectId values is roughly equivalent to sorting by creation time.

 **[⬆ back to top](#table-of-contents)**